 1 tablespoon Dijon mustard

 Preheat oven to 425 degrees.

 Toss asparagus in 1 tablespoon of oil and spread in a single layer on a baking sheet.
 Bake for 12 to 15 minutes, until lightly browned.

 Meanwhile, pound chicken tenders between two sheets of plastic until about 1/3 inch thick.
 Sprinkle with salt and pepper and let stand at room temperature for 20 to 30 minutes, to reach room temperature.
 Mix flour and cornstarch together.
 Heat a large skillet to medium high heat.
 Add oil.
 Dredge chicken pieces in flour mixture and place in pan with space between pieces.
 Press lightly with a spatula so that entire surface of chicken pieces are against the pan.
 Cook for 2 to 3 minutes, until golden brown.
 Turn and cook the same way for another 2 minutes, or until golden brown.

 In a small saucepan, heat cream cheese, mustard and hot sauce until bubbly.
 Add water as needed to make the consistency of a Bearnaise sauce.

-Layer ingredients on four serving plates.
+Layer chicken, asparagus, crab and sauce on four serving plates.
 Serve immediately.

 — posted by Donna